animal-tree/Writing-stuff/Stuff41-differentiable-simulation.md

 > it is a systemic injustice, undeniably.
 PhD students should not be allowed to be fired in their 6th year for "not enough papers", especially with two published papers.
 Their second reason, after they changed their minds, was based on a 20-minute zoom meeting, with a brand new committee.
 Nothing unethical happened during that meeting.
 They then failed to respond to my assertion of this, except for one committee member, who admitted, on email-record, that he didn't even remember that meeting. (he thought I was someone else).
 The further systemic injustice is the medical practice and malpractice conditions at the University of Rochester Medical Center that the university IS responsible for.
 >
 > What justice means in this case is me not getting fired and getting a, huge, settlement pay for the malpractices and, potentially, worker's rights abuses.
+>
+> I couldn’t even take a medical leave because I have massive student loan debt from my undergrad at U of R. Yes, I have massive debt, that is subsidized for only as long as I’m a student because of my family’s poverty.
+In fact, it would’ve been cancelled $20,000 by Biden’s student debt cancellation plan that the Supreme Court ridiculously shot down because I was funded by the Pell Grant.
+My family immigrated from Uzbekistan when I was 4 as Jewish refugees.
+We have since faced SO MUCH injustice in THIS country.
+Me and my mom.
+Just us.
+My grandparents died.
+My sister is a nurse at RGH.

 For anyone thinking I've played the long-game con of losing all my hair, eyebrows, and eyelashes, and bleeding head to toe, just to extort my university with fake research suggestions, PLEASE, test this yourself and credit me.